-To save you time and effort, the information you gave on your Application for Free or Reduced Meals may be shared with other programs for which your children may qualify.
+other programs for which your children may qualify.
 For the fee waiver program, we must have your permission to share your Application for Free or Reduced Meals information in order to confirm your eligibility for a fee waiver.
 However, in no event will the manner in which you complete the consent form change whether your child gets free or reduced price meals.

-iiee ( or reduced price means.

 No!
-I DO NOT want information from my Application for Free or Reduced Meals shared for purposes of the fee waiver program.
+I DO NOT want information from my Application for Free or Reduced Meals shared for purposes of the fee waiver program. ☐ Yes!

-Yes!
 I DO want school officials to share information from my Application for Free or Reduced Meals with appropriate school officials for purposes of the student fee waiver program and any other program that would benefit student(s).

-Child 's Name: School:

-Stude ent Identification Number:

-Printe ed Name:

-Addre ess:

-Parei nt/Guardian Signature: Date:
+Child's Name: School: Student Identification Number: Printed Name: Address: Parent/Guardian Signature: Date: